Automater/Find_Broken_Links_In_Website/README.md

 ![Alt text](http://173.0.133.251/images/GitHub/ResultsBrokenLinks.jpg "Results of Broken Links")

-C.  A broken link is verified.
+C.  A broken link is verified to see if it's a false positive.

 ![Alt text](http://173.0.133.251/images/GitHub/brokenlink.jpg "Broken Link Verification")